GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

    - Create an embedding for each entry in the dataset (discussed later), and upload the data to a vector database using the predefined schema.
 Do this using a genkit flow.
 - Challenge 2: Your first flow that analyses the user's input
    - Create a flow that takes the user's latest input and make sure you extract *any* long term preference or dislike.
-- Challenge 3: Contextually transform user queries based on chat history
+- Challenge 3: Create vector searchable queries
-- Challenge 4: Update the retriever to fetch documents based on a query
+- Challenge 4: Update the retriever to fetch documents
 - Challenge 5: The full RAG flow
    - Select the relevant outputs from the previous stages and return a meaningful output to the user.